pjpc-01/pjpc-app-html/README.md

 3. Share your Google Sheets with the service account email
 4. Add the service account JSON to environment variables

-## 📊 Data Import

-The system supports importing student data from Google Sheets:

-1. Go to `/data-import` page
-2. Download the template or use your own Google Sheets
-3. Enter the Spreadsheet ID
-4. Preview and import data

 ### Supported Column Formats